Rodrigo-Izan-Desarrollo/Demon_Hunter/README.md

 * We would like to express our gratitude to our teacher for their guidance and support throughout the development process.
 * This project is licensed under an unmodified MIT license, which is an OSI-certified license that allows static linking with closed source software.
 Check [Mozilla Public License] [LICENSE](https://www.mozilla.org/en-US/MPL/) for further details.
 * Link to the project: [https://github.com/Rodrigo-Izan-Desarrollo/Demon_Hunter](https://github.com/Rodrigo-Izan-Desarrollo/Demon_Hunter)
+* "_If you save with an enemy alive and then you kill it when you load the enemy will be dead because we want to be like this for future updates_"
+* "_The bomber does not dodge structures for gameplay propuses"_
 ## Team members
 * Izan Sánchez Lozano([@izansl](https://github.com/izansl))
 * Rodrigo Álvarez Moize([@Rodrigomoize](https://github.com/Rodrigomoize))